gabriele6/InceptionTube/README.md

 ## How to use

-Get into the Conda environment created
+From your terminal, get into the Conda environment created:
 ```
-source activate test.py
+$ source activate test.py
 ```
-The library contains an instantiable class
+The library contains an instantiable class.
+Create a `my_script.py` file, put this in it
 ```
-from youtube_inception import YTIncept
+from youtube_inception import YoutubeInception
-yt = YTIncept()
+yt = YoutubeInception()
 ```
-Now you can run every method by calling it from the instantiated Object
+Now you can run every method in the by calling it from the instantiated Object
 ```
 result = yt.youtubeQuery("funny cats video")
 ```